PaulPetuschenko/DudenWebScrapper/README.md

-Duden web scrapper app created using BS4 and route with python V3.7
+Duden web scrapper app created using BS4 and Route with python V3.7

 Currently following data can be parsed:
   <li>Word and word prefix